 High 5 Games became the latest online casino content provider to announce it will be ready for Michigan’s mobile gaming launch.

-The provider has announced it has been given access to roll out its online slots portfolio in Michigan and it plans to enter additional U.S. markets once regulations permit.
+The provider has announced it has been given access to roll out its Michigan online slots portfolio and it plans to enter additional U.S. markets once regulations permit.

 “We’ve expanded into every European market over the last few years, and now we’re refocusing our efforts here at home,” Anthony Singer, CEO and founder of High 5 Games, said in a news release.
 “Receiving approval for our games to go live in Michigan is a key step.
 We’ll be there on Day 1, we’ll be in Pennsylvania shortly after, and we’ve made a commitment to be in every state across the U.S. as new iGaming markets open up.
 Big things are happening.”